-- Oral examinations are public, unless the Board of Examiners or the relevant examiner stipulates otherwise, or the student objects to the public nature of the examination due to extraordinary circumstances.
-A second examiner may attend the oral examination at the request of the student or the examiner. - 2.
+- 1. Oral examinations are public, unless the Board of Examiners or the examiner stipulates otherwise, or the student objects to the public nature of the examination.
+A second examiner may attend the oral examination at the request of the student and/or the examiner. - 2.
 Oral examinations will be recorded in a written report or by means of an audio recording.
 The presence of a second examiner during the oral examination is required if the examination is recorded in written form.